 Memetic Molester: When Ganondorf possesses Zelda, a few people have to ask themselves if he "Enjoys being inside Zelda".

 Memetic Mutation: Just as this was invoked in-universe, the Malo Mart dance also became a meme online — see here and here.

-Earlier than that Zant mortally wounds Midna, who while still jerk had grown on the player by that point.
+Zant mortally wounds Midna, who, while still a jerk, had likely grown on the player by that point.
 You then have to carry her to Zelda as she begs you to hurry.
-When you reach Zelda, you learn it was so Zelda could help you not her.
-You then watch as Zelda sacrifices herself for Midna, despite her pleads not to.
+When you reach Zelda, you learn it was so Zelda could help you, not her.
+You then watch as Zelda sacrifices herself for Midna, despite her pleas not to.